leesch27/ligandsplitter/README.md

 ### Usage

-This repository is not meant to be used as a standalone program and was made to enhance a series of notebooks that explore molecular docking using Jupyter notebooks.
+This repository is currently not meant to be used as a standalone program and was made to enhance a series of notebooks that explore molecular docking using Jupyter notebooks.
 This repository, called basil_dock, is currently being developed and will be released in the near future.

 ### Installation